joinhandshake/Querl/README.md

 ## License

-Querl is available under the XXX license.
+Querl is available under the Apache 2.0 license.
 See the LICENSE file for more info.